 I am taking the challenge of making sous vide using crockpot.
 Making fig preserve jam with the recipe my friend gave me.
 Then I tried making apricot relish from memory of watching cooking program a few months ago.
 Next needed vegetable and some colour on my plate so, added cabbage and goji berries.
 My dinner is hearty, comforting, healthy and delicious.
 Let’s taste and see that it’s working without the machine.

-Fig preserve jam
+Fig preserves jam

-1 kg green ripe figs
+1 kg green ripe fig

 1/4 cup Lemon juice, freshly squeezed